danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 <img src="imgs/01_predsurv_simplified/dca-1.png" width="672" style="display: block; margin: auto;" />

+    ##    threshold       all none      pred
+    ## 23      0.23 0.3615002    0 0.3615002

-The potential benefit at 23% threshold of the prediction model is 0.36.
+The potential benefit at 23% threshold of the prediction model is 0.362.
 This means that the model might identify a net 36 patients out of 100 who will have recurrent breast cancer or die within 5 years of surgery and thus require adjuvant chemotherapy.
+The benefit of the prediction model is very close to ‘treat all’ strategy (0.362).

 Potential benefit can be also defined in terms of net reduction of avoidable interventions (e.g adjuvant chemotherapy per 100 patients) by: